-A problem, stated as a sentence with a period at the end, is a complaint.
+A problem, stated as a sentence with a period at the end, is basically a complaint.
 It has a weight to it, it drags us down.
 A problem posed as a question is an invitation for ideas and solutions.
-It’s not a finite statement about what’s wrong, it’s a solicitation for options to consider.
-We use a few different stem phrases to turn a problem into a constructive open-ended question: How to?
-How might we?
-Or in what ways might we?
+It’s not a finite statement about what’s wrong.
+It’s a solicitation for options to consider.
+We use a few different stem phrases to turn a problem into a constructive open-ended question: How to…?
+How might we…?
+Or In what ways might we…?

 People often rush to ideas and solutions, but sometimes the creative approach is to ask more questions in order to understand root causes.
 When someone describes a problem, instead of thinking of answers, try asking an open-ended question like “Why is this important?”
 Or “Why do you want to do this?”
 This reveals new information that might help you come up with a different approach.
 And “What’s stopping you?” also uncovers interesting data that can lead to a different perspective about the challenge and ultimately novel ideas.